greenplum-db/pxf/server/pxf-jdbc/README.md

 ### Partitioning
 PXF JDBC plugin supports simultaneous access to external database from multiple PXF segments for SELECT queries.
 This feature is called partitioning.

-Note that [query-preceding SQL command](#query-preceding-sql-command-1) is executed by *every* PXF segment if such command is set in its configuration file.
-In other words, when partitioning is used, query-preceding SQL command may be executed more than once.
-Different configuration files can be used by each segment to execute different or no query.

 #### Syntax
 Three settings control partitioning feature: